 The upper fit is spacious but fits long and shallow.
 This unusual fit isn’t something new for Skechers; the dual-insole set which allows the optional use of the sockliner causes it.

-2. Max cushioned trainer: The Skechers GoRun MaxRoad 3 Ultra
+2. Max cushioned trainer: Skechers GoRun MaxRoad 4 Hyper

 3) Lightweight trainer/racer: GoRun Razor 3 Hyper

 The GoRun Razor 3 Hyper isn’t a road-racer in the traditional sense.
-It’s got plenty of midsole underneath the snug fitting upper; Skechers uses a new foam which they call HyperBurst.
+It’s got plenty of midsole underneath the snug-fitting upper; Skechers uses a carbonated EVA foam called the HyperBurst.
 So the Razor 3 is a racer with plenty of underfoot comfort which doesn’t punish your feet like a regular flat.

-The Hyper Burst is a definite step up.
+The Hyper Burst midsole is a definite step-up for the Razor series.
 It makes the shoe super responsive and lightweight – the Razor 3 weighs a mere 6.4 ounces.
-We think we’ve seen a foam material similar to the Hyper Burst nearly 12 years ago – this is something we’ll discuss during our Razor 3 review.

 4) Mild-support trainer: Skechers GoRun Forza 3